Building information modeling: Australia

 In February 2016, Infrastructure Australia recommended: "Governments should make the use of Building Information Modelling (BIM) mandatory for the design of large-scale complex infrastructure projects.
 In support of a mandatory rollout, the Australian Government should commission the Australasian Procurement and Construction Council, working with industry, to develop appropriate guidance around the adoption and use of BIM; and common standards and protocols to be applied when using BIM".

 New Zealand

 In 2015, many projects in the rebuilding of Christchurch were being assembled in detail on a computer using BIM well before workers set foot on the site.
 The New Zealand government started a BIM acceleration committee, as part of a productivity partnership with the goal of 20 per cent more efficiency in the construction industry by 2020.

-Future potential

-BIM is a relatively new technology in an industry typically slow to adopt change.
-Yet many early adopters are confident that BIM will grow to play an even more crucial role in building documentation.
+Today, BIM use is still not mandated in the country while several challenges have been identified for its implementation in the country.
+However, members of the AEC industry and academia have developed a national BIM handbook providing definitions, case studies and templates.